View Other Content

 1996 - A huge disappointment came when we lost the FA Cup Final to Manchester United through a late Eric Cantona strike, the last of his five past us.
 The uninspiring game is perhaps best remembered for Liverpool’s white Armani suits.

 2016 - Christian Benteke headed in his tenth and last reds goal, an injury time equaliser as we were held to a 1-1 draw at Anfield by Chelsea.
-Eden Hazard had given the Blues a half-time lead, the most recent of his five strikes past us to date.
+Eden Hazard had given the Blues a half-time lead, one of his seven strikes past us to date.

 2014 - We beat Newcastle United 2-1 at Anfield as we ended the season in second place as Manchester City won their game played at the same time to clinch the title.
 Martin Škrtel put through his own net as we went in a goal down at the break, an all-Premier League record fourth own goal in a season.
 Daniel Agger equalised while playing his 232nd and last reds game before Daniel Sturridge scored in a club record twentieth different Premier League game in a single campaign as we reached a top-flight club record of 101 goals.
 Shola Ameobi and substitute Paul Dummett were both then sent off for the visitors, although the latter card was later rescinded.
 Luis Suárez played his 133rd and final game for the club, with loanee left-back Aly Cissokho also turning out for the last time.